EmVance1/VanGo/README.md

 - All of your source files are in the `src` directory, and all output files are generated in in `bin/{config}/`.
 - Your output binary is named the same as your project.
 - To build as a library, you have a `lib.h` somewhere in your project.
 - All platforms have a compiler toolchain they default to - MSVC on windows, GCC on linux, Clang on macos - this can be overridden using the -t switch on build, run, and test commands.
 The `-t=msvc` option is provided for completeness, despite the tool being unavailable on non-windows platforms.
+To change your system default toolchain, set the environment variable `VANGO_DEFAULT_TOOLCHAIN` to one of the four valid values.

-### How-to: build.json
+### build.json
 All `build.json` files are expected to have 3 base declarations at the root:
 ```json
 {